fxvnder/csgo_fxvnder/README.md

 ---
 # INSTALLATION:

+To install, just do the following:
->To install, just go to the releases and download the latest. https://github.com/fxvnder/csgo_fxvnder/releases
+- Go to the releases page and download the latest version. https://github.com/fxvnder/csgo_fxvnder/releases

->drop the file on "Your Steam Folder"\steamapps\common\Counter-Strike Global Offensive\csgo\resource
+- Drop the file on "Your Steam Folder"\steamapps\common\Counter-Strike Global Offensive\csgo\resource

->then go to CS:GO launch commands and add "-language fxvnder"
+- Then go to CS:GO launch commands and add "-language fxvnder"

 ---